 Professional poker players, along with more regular, serious players despise bonuses and other types of jackpots.
 That’s because a small amount of every won pot (usually a dollar), is taken out to fund the promotions.
 So having serious, knowledgeable poker players avoiding places like the Flamingo makes the competition less fierce, and is just another reason you may want to play there.

 If you’ve never played poker in Las Vegas and want to give it a shot – go for it, as there’s no reason to be intimidated, and if you’re wanting to start off slow, you’ll want to try the Flamingo.

 The list of casinos offering $2/$4 limit is a short one.
 We’re talking Strip casinos.
 The Luxor has offered it frequently, and you can find several tables of $2/4 limit at off-strip casinos like The Orleans.

 Another alternative, if you can’t make it to the Flamingo, is a $2/6 spread limit game.
 The Excalibur has a $2/$6 spread limit game, but keep in mind, this can be quite a bit more expensive to play.
 That’s because in “spread” versus “limit” you can bet up to $6 on the first two rounds of betting, versus just the $2 max bet during the first two rounds in a $2/4 limit game).
 The Park MGM (formerly the Monte Carlo) also has a $2/6 spread limit game.
 The Mirage runs a $3/6 limit game.

 However if you find yourself anywhere near the middle of the Strip, I recommend the low pressure, friendly low stakes game at the Flamingo Poker Room for poker beginners.

-Photos courtesy of the Flamingo Poker room’s Twitter account, and Alfonso Jimenez via Flickr.)
+Photos courtesy of me, and Alfonso Jimenez via Flickr.)